What Is a Content Management System (CMS)?

 Drupal is supported by a large community of users who continually modify and extend the platform.
 It has eyebrow-raising advantages over other content management systems.
-Organizations like Tesla, the European Commision, and Oxford University use Drupal for their CMS.
+Organizations like Nestle, Princeton, and Paramount all use Drupal CMS.

 As a blogging and landing page tool, marketers claim ease of use as a hallmark of this CMS.
-WordPress is also used to build and manage websites for some of the world’s most influential companies.
-It’s a popular CMS among global organizations, such as The Walt Disney Company, Spotify, and NBC.
+WordPress is also used to build and manage websites for some of the world’s most influential companies, such as The Walt Disney Company, Spotify, and NBC.

-Like Drupal, WordPress is open source software that allows for a wide variety of customization to meet your needs.
-If you want to learn more about this platform’s capabilities as a CMS, it’s worth reading how WordPress compares to Drupal.
+Like Drupal, WordPress is open source software that allows for a wide variety of customizations to meet your needs.
+If you want to learn more about its capabilities as a CMS, read how WordPress compares to Drupal.

 Sitecore is a proprietary CMS that relies on third-party providers to deploy its solution in the cloud and connect it to all your martech and customer data sources.
 This means that if a customer requires cloud deployment, the deployment model comes with an additional cost.
 While that may give buyers looking for a CMS pause, users find a lot of value in the software’s content taxonomy, community / comment management, and SEO support.